Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

 A small programmable macropad for 3D modelling with 9 buttons and an OLED screen.
+The OLED is mounted in the lid so if I'd like to change it down the line it's as simple as desoldering 4 wires and printing a new lid.
+The OLED is connected to the PCB via 4 wires that are soldered to the pads in the top right of the board.

 ![The macropad](model.png)
 ![The schematic](schematic.png)